'Rashford injury more severe than expected' - Solskjaer says England star could miss Euro 2020 | Goal.com

 Ole Gunnar Solskjaer says Marucs Rashford's injury is worse than Manchester United originally feared as the timetable for the forward's return has come into question.

-Rashford first picked up the knock against Wolves in the FA Cup third-round replay when the forward came on as a second half substitute but was forced offafter just 15 minutes on the pitch
+Rashford first picked up the knock against Wolves in the FA Cup third-round replay when he came on as a second half substitute but was forced off after just 15 minutes on the pitch.

-And, despite previously behing hopeful of the forward's return, Solskjaer says Rashford may not be back before the end of the campaign while casting doubt on the forward's availability for this summer's international tournament.
+And, despite previously being hopeful of the forward's return, Solskjaer says Rashford may not be back before the end of the campaign while casting doubt on the his availability for this summer's international tournament.

-"I would hope he’s playing this season.
-It will just be touch and go towards the end.
-Hopefully we can get through this tournament and prolong the season," Solskjaer said.
+“I would hope he can play again this season.
+It'll just be touch and go towards the end.
+Hopefully we can get through this tournament (Europa League) and prolong the season,” Solskjaer said.

 “It takes time, I’m not a doctor.
 I was hoping he would recover quicker than what it looks like he’s going to be out for.
 Another few months definitely.